Cherreads

 "Shut up!"
 Elara's voice turned sharp as a blade and Rudina shrank back while Al stiffened beside me.

-"So what's the plan?"
-Elara's lips curled.
+"So, what's the plan?"
+Her lips curled.
 "Or are we performing grief all day, Sludge?"

 My stomach plunged and I could feel the bile rising in my throat at the disrespectful nickname.